luisgasco/noytext/README.md

 **1. Title:**

-   It allow you to specify the name of your project/app
+   It allow you to specify the name of your project/app. i.e:

-   i.e: *Title:Annotation for soundscapes*
+    Title:Annotation for soundscapes

 **2. Information:**

    It allow you to define the name of the introduction tab of your app, as well as if you want to show it and the file name of the html  that you are using for this purpose.
 The file must be placed at the root of the project. i.e:

    a.
-To hide this tab --> *Information:Introduction to scoundscapes:FALSE:intro.html*
+To hide this tab:

+      Information:Introduction to scoundscapes:FALSE:intro.html

    b.
-To show this tab --> *Information:Introduction to scoundscapes:TRUE:intro.html*
+To show this tab:

+      Information:Introduction to scoundscapes:TRUE:intro.html

 **3. Help:**

    It allow you to define the name of the help tab, as well as if you want to show it or no.i.e:

    a.
-To hide this tab --> *Information:Introduction to scoundscapes:FALSE*
+To hide this tab:

+    Information:Introduction to scoundscapes:FALSE

    b.
-To show this tab --> *Information:Introduction to scoundscapes:TRUE*
+To show this tab:

+    Information:Introduction to scoundscapes:TRUE

 **4. Label:**

-   Change the title of the label tab:
+   Change the title of the label tab.i.e:

-   i.e: *Label:Help us to annotate*
+    Label:Help us to annotate

 **5. About:**

    It allow you to define the name of the about tab of your app, as well as if you want to show it and the file name of the html  that you are using for this purpose.
 The file must be placed at the root of the project. i.e:

    a.
-To hide this tab --> *About:Our team:FALSE:index.html*
+To hide this tab:

+    About:Our team:FALSE:index.html

    b.
-To show this tab --> *About:Our team:TRUE:index.html*
+To show this tab:

+    About:Our team:TRUE:index.html

 **6. Shinydasboad appearance:**

    You can use shinythemes constans to change the color and style of the NavBar.
-This values can be found on https://rstudio.github.io/shinythemes/
+This values can be found on https://rstudio.github.io/shinythemes/ .i.e:

-   i.e: *Shinydasboard_appearance:sandstone*
+    Shinydasboard_appearance:sandstone

 </details>